 engagement in both leisure activity and non-traditional sports (e.g., extreme and action sports).
 Molitor9 correctly predicted that the "Leisure Time Era" would start in 2015 when "free time" dominated total individual lifetime activity.
-The aging "baby-boomer" population has driven this shift toward lifetime activity as more people than ever are leaving the workforce and seeking more leisure time pursuits.10 The increase in leisure consumerism has been accompanied by dramatic participation increases in non-traditional sports such as extreme sports.11 Extreme sports, or action sports (e.g., X-Games, CrossFit), are non-traditional sport options with unique participation, marketing, and management requirements.
-As such, leisure and extreme sport participation in sport is dramatically increasing industry size, creating a demand for more sport managers with training in all segments of sport, not simply administration of traditional high school and college team sports.
+The aging "baby-boomer" population has driven this shift toward lifetime activity as more people than ever are leaving the workforce and seeking more leisure time pursuits.
+10 The increase in leisure consumerism has been accompanied by dramatic participation increases in non-traditional sports such as extreme sports.
+11 Extreme sports, or action sports (e.g., X-Games, CrossFit), are non-traditional sport options with unique participation, marketing, and management requirements.
+As such, leisure and extreme sport participation have created a sport setting that is unfamiliar to traditional sport managers.
+Greater participation in sport is dramatically increasing industry size, creating a demand for more sport mangers with training in all segments of sport, not simply administration of traditional high school and college team sports.